BLM launches roundup of problem wild burros north of Pahrump

 According to the BLM, burros from the Johnnie herd management area north of Pahrump have been roaming into town, damaging fences, water lines and vegetation on private property and causing a safety hazard on state Route 160.

-Several of the animals have been struck by vehicle along the highway, it said.
+Several of the animals have been struck by vehicles along the highway, said John Asselin, spokesman for the BLM in Southern Nevada.

 Bureau officials estimate that the Johnnie herd area can sustainably support 108 burros.
 “The current estimated population is 311 burros, nearly three times the level that the available water and forage on the range can support along with other uses of the land, making this operation especially important,” the BLM said in a written statement.